 - Within each phase, when the phase is being planned in detail, significant events and risk reduction points are treated as milestones and added to the Milestone Chart.

 - Project deliverable completions are milestones since they represent a significant event in the success of the project.
 Ex: completion of software development

-- Completion of major high risk activities are a milestone since they represent a significant reduction in overall project risk.
+- Completion of major high risk activities are milestones since they represent a significant reduction in overall project risk.
 Ex: completion of qualification test

-- Major project Management Reviews are a milestone since management makes a determination on project progress or redirection.
+- Major project Management Reviews are milestones since management makes a determination on project progress or redirection.
 Ex: monthly project reviews

 - Milestones should be meaningful events to stakeholders.
 Include their strategic “wins.”
 If they don’t care about an event but should, use the Milestone Chart to help them understand.

 - When creating a Milestone Chart with project management software, don’t assign any resource effort to the Milestone.
 Instead, create a task(s) of Milestone preparation effort.
 A Milestone is treated as a “zero-time” event in most software, assigning effort to an event with no time often screws up the cost calculations.